 - Are specific keywords driving users to the site?

 - What device(s) did they use to view the site?

 - Is the overall trend upward or downward?

 - What external factors may have caused any spikes or dips in the trend?

 - Who are the competitors?

-- What are they doing online?
+- Why are they doing what they’re doing online?

-- What is working for them?
+- What’s working for them?

-- What is not working for them?
+- What’s not working for them?